 6. Binding Post

-They are rather similiar to simple screws (which are sometimes used as connectors) except that they provide better contact in addition to the capability of using these types of connectors.
+They are rather similar to simple screws (which are sometimes used as connectors) except that they provide better contact in addition to the capability of using these types of connectors.
 An excellent example is the Dayton Audio BPA-38G.